Kassel Airport: Developments since 2015

 In February 2017, Sundair announced they will base an Airbus A320 instead of an Airbus A319 at Kassel Airport.
 In May 2017, Amazon.com announced it would end its cargo flights from Kassel to Doncaster Sheffield Airport which led to the reduction of freight operations at the airport by half as Amazon was the largest customer.
 Amazon maintains a major logistics and delivery facility in nearby Bad Hersfeld.
 On 1 July 2017, Sundair started their summer schedule flights.
 Due to the delayed delivery of their ordered Airbus A320 the flights are operated as wet-lease by Cobrex Trans with a Boeing 737 and by other Airlines.
 On 27 September 2017, Sundair started to operate their first Airbus A320 from Kassel Airport, with the first commercial flight to Palma de Mallorca; the day before, Sundair received their AOC.

 In December 2017, the state government of Hesse announced that they would not downgrade the airport to an airfield as previously proposed due to an expected positive outlook regarding the negative financial and operational situation.

 In 2024, Sundair announced it would withdraw the sole aircraft which it had based in Kassel since 2017.
 This led to the loss of most seasonal scheduled routes and sparked further controversy regarding the lackluster utilization of the airport.
 Shortly after, Corendon Airlines also announced it would not serve Kassel in 2025.

+On 27 August 2026, Minister President Boris Rhein, Economics minister Kaweh Mansoori and Rheinmetall CEO Armin Papperger signed a letter of intent to create a center for logistics and training at the airport.